Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 ## Text Styles

 Some of the text colors would change with the theme color.
+Let's compare the difference after the theme color changed:

 ![Screenshot 2022-09-25 025053](https://user-images.githubusercontent.com/110529913/192114108-06e98831-c1f6-4dc4-b754-3a98bb6315dc.png)

-Let's compare the difference after the theme color changed:

 ![Screenshot 2022-09-26 002351](https://user-images.githubusercontent.com/110529913/192154325-b19c269b-2c6c-42ab-82d9-87751f96e7aa.png)

 ### Hints

 1. About links, we usually use anchor text links like `[Joplin](https://www.joplin.org)` but that wouldn't be showing up the URL when print or export PDF.
 So, if you want to display the URL on the PDF, you should use the anchor text link with a title like `[Joplin](https://www.joplin.org "Joplin")`.
+2. While I personally prefer using *Mark Text* as an alternative to underline text, some users might prefer using *Insert Text* as underline text.
+For that reason, *Insert Text* might have different meanings to users.
+So, I create a few different styles of *Insert Text* for options.
+If you mostly use *Insert Text and Strikethrough Text* as the meanings of add & remove, you would feel comfortable with the red & green colors style.
+If using *Insert Text* as underline text, it's better to use the theme color style.
+3. You can use the HTML `span` tag within a list element to describe a list item, and it would present in a different color.
+4. For other text settings, you can find them on the settings page.

 [:arrow_up:Back](#table-of-contents)

 ## Code Block Syntax Highlight

-ReMoods Theme provides over 80% consistent syntax highlighting styles for the code block of Markdown Editor and Render Viewer.
+ReMoods provides over 80% consistent syntax highlighting styles for the code block of Markdown Editor and Render Viewer.

 ![Screenshot 2022-09-26 000631](https://user-images.githubusercontent.com/110529913/192153453-4d51e804-769d-47f8-abac-0794ad4266a1.png)